 The Tile Shop to Host Fourth Quarter 2022 Earnings Conference Call

-/EIN News/ -- MINNEAPOLIS, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Tile Shop Holdings, Inc. (Nasdaq: TTSH) (the “Company”), a specialty retailer of natural stone and man-made tiles, setting and maintenance materials and related accessories, today announced that the Company will release financial results for the fourth quarter ended December 31, 2022 at 7:00 a.m.
+MINNEAPOLIS, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- Tile Shop Holdings, Inc. TTSH (the "Company"), a specialty retailer of natural stone and man-made tiles, setting and maintenance materials and related accessories, today announced that the Company will release financial results for the fourth quarter ended December 31, 2022 at 7:00 a.m.
 Eastern Time on Thursday, March 2, 2023.

 The Company will host a conference call via webcast for investors and other interested parties beginning at 9:00 a.m.
 Eastern Time on Thursday, March 2, 2023.
 The call will be hosted by Cabell Lolmaugh, Chief Executive Officer, Karla Lunan, Chief Financial Officer, and Mark Davis, Vice President of Investor Relations and Chief Accounting Officer.